Skip to content

 Flight and Arrival Information

 Students in this program will be responsible for making their own flight arrangements to Paris.
-Upon acceptance to the program, students will be provided with the arrival date and time where they will be met by our Paris Program Director.

 Visa Information